pulkitjalan/ip-geolocation/README.md

 ### IP-API

 IP-API is a free service that can also be used instead of the database file or the paid maxmind service.
-They do have some limitations please have a look at the [docs](http://ip-api.com/docs/) first.
+They do have some limitations so please have a look at the [docs](http://ip-api.com/docs/) first.